salesforce/p4-fusion/README.md

 --lookAhead [Required]
         How many CLs in the future, at most, shall we keep downloaded by the time it is to commit them?

+--branch [Optional]
+        A branch to migrate under the depot path.
+May be specified more than once.
+If at least one is given and the noMerge option is false, then the Git repository will include merges between branches in the history.

+--noMerge [Optional, Default is false]
+        When false and at least one branch is given, then .
+If this is true, then the Git history will not contain any merges, except for an artificial empty commit added at the root, which acts as a common source to make later merges easier.

 --maxChanges [Optional, Default is -1]
         Specify the max number of changelists which should be processed in a single run. -1 signifies unlimited range.